chrisleekr/binance-trading-bot/README.md

 - [x] Support maximum purchase amount per symbol
 - [x] Develop backend to send cache values for frontend
 - [x] Develop simple frontend to see statistics
+- [x] Fix the issue with configuration
+- [x] Update frontend to remove cache